θέωσις

 Theosis is the tradition's word for the ultimate purpose of human existence — the gradual transformation of the human person into the likeness of God.
 It is the destination toward which every practice in the Philokalia points, the horizon that gives meaning to watchfulness, prayer, stillness, and the long struggle with the logismoi.

 The claim is startling, especially to Western ears.
-Athanasius of Alexandria stated it with characteristic directness in the 4th century: "God became human so that humans might become God."
+Athanasius of Alexandria stated it with characteristic directness in the fourth century: "God became human so that humans might become God."
 This is not a statement about humans replacing God or becoming omnipotent.
-It's a statement about participation — that the human person can share in the divine life the way iron shares in the fire that heats it.
+It is a statement about participation — that the human person can share in the divine life the way iron shares in the fire that heats it.
 The iron doesn't become fire.
 But it glows with fire's light and warmth.

 The practical implication is that theosis is not earned through technique.
 It is gift — grace — that meets the human person who has prepared the ground through prayer, watchfulness, and the gradual healing of the passions.
-The Philokalia's entire apparatus of practical instruction exists to prepare this ground.
 You don't achieve theosis.
 You become the kind of person in whom theosis can happen.